kerimoyle/libcellml-tutorials/theory/theory_iongates.rst

    :align: center
    :width: 30%

-   The balance between :purple:`entropic` and :red:`electrostatic` forces determines the Nernst potential.
+   The balance between entropic and electrostatic forces determines the Nernst potential.